pwbriggs/music-assistant.github.io/docs/dsp/tonecontrols.md

 # Tone Controls

-Tone controls adjust the level of specific frequencies in an audio signal to make them louder or softer.
-They are a very basic form of [Parametric Equalisation](parametriceq.md).
+Tone controls provide simple frequency adjustments, which allows the boosting or reducing of the bass and treble regions of the music sent to the player.

 ## Usage